Zin0D/ASM64Challs/PWN_College/ASMModule.md

 ```

 ### Explanation:
-- This is the implementation of an if , if else, else statement in Assembly.
+This implementation demonstrates the use of conditional statements `(if, if else, else)` in Assembly language.
-  Using tricks such as `Fallthroughs` and `cond-jmps` to implement logical control-flow.
+It leverages techniques such as `fallthrough` and `conditional` jumps to manage control flow efficiently.
+The challenge specifically involves working with `signed values`, making it necessary to account for both positive and negative conditions within the control flow logic.
 ---

 ## Conclusion